Management of dysfunction of the temporomandibular joint guidelines approved by the BAOMS and NICE

 Clinical Situation #2

 Physiotherapy has been used for this group of patients, and evidence suggests that in a carefully selected group it may be beneficial.
 The diagnostic dilemma is whether the pain is myofascial, joint related, or a combination of both.
 As these patients often present with pain and restricted mouth opening, a comprehensive history and examination are essential.
-Myofascial pain is indicated by the presence of trigger points on examination of the muscles of mastication.
+Myofascial pain is indicated by the presence of trigger points during assessment of the muscles of mastication.
 Infiltration of trigger points with local anaesthesia has been shown to reduce pain.

 Clinical Situation #3 "Emergencies"

-- Affected patients tend to be younger and present with an acute severe restriction of opening or after injury.
-In roughly 90% the symptoms will resolve without further progression if they are dealt with early otherwise they run the risk of a fibrosed joint if left untreated.
+Affected patients tend to be younger and present with an acute severe restriction of opening or after injury.
+In roughly 90% the symptoms will resolve without further progression if they are dealt early otherwise they run the risk of a fibrosed joint if left untreated.
 Some cases that aren't related to trauma, can be easily treated with local anaesthetic and performing an arthrocentesis.
 This will improve mouth opening and give pain relief.

 The guidelines refers that surgical treatment of the TMJ have decreased in favor of non surgical treatments, but, there are still some indications for it;

-Recurrent dislocation, is a common reason for a patient to assist to A/E, in some cases these patients have recurrent dislocations, for years.
+Recurrent dislocation, is a common reason for a patient to assist to A&E, in some cases these patients have recurrent dislocations, for years.
 This is a pure indication for surgeons to choose an open intervention.
 Options include eminectomy or augmentation of the eminence.
 In elderly patients can be offered the option to infiltrate autologous blood inside the joint space and surrounding tissues.